formulahendry/955.WLB/README_en_US.md

 ## Description

-The list of the above companies, which are basically not affiliated with 996, is relatively close to the level of 955/965, but still depends on the department and region, and cannot guarantee complete accuracy.
+The list of companies below, which are basically not affiliated with 996, is relatively close to the 955/965 level, but still depends on the department and region, and cannot guarantee complete accuracy.

+* There is no guarantee that all departments in a company are at the level of 955/10-6-5/965/10-7-5
+* Even if the average level of the department is 955/10-6-5/965/10-7-5, it is possible to work overtime sometimes.
+* Some departments of some companies in the list may have 975 or even 985 as a full work week.
+* Some of the companies in the list may be 945, 10-5-5 or 11-6-5.
+We also add those to the list.
+* The current list of companies in Shanghai is mostly because I (the author of this repo) am in Shanghai, and am relatively familiar with the situation in Shanghai.
+It does not mean that most of the 955 companies are in Shanghai.
+Friends are welcome to continue voting, I will add more companies according to what the votes look like.

 ## 955 Companies List